aquasecurity/cloudsploit/docs/azure.md

 # CloudSploit For Microsoft Azure

 ## Cloud Provider Configuration
-1. Log into your Azure Portal and navigate to the Azure Active Directory service.
+1. Log into your Azure Portal and navigate to the Azure Entra ID service.
 1. Select App registrations and then click on New registration.
 1. Enter "CloudSploit" and/or a descriptive name in the Name field, take note of it, it will be used again in step 3.
 1. Leave the "Supported account types" default: "Accounts in this organizational directory only (YOURDIRECTORYNAME)".